 The government violated its plea agreement with defendant on drug charges when during the sentencing proceeding, the government asked for the PWID sentence to run consecutively to the sentences on the other drug charges, contending that the PWID was not part of the same event encompassing the other charges.
-The court held that the offenses are part of a "single event" if "they were committed at the same time of place... or have the same nucleus of facts."
+The court held that the offenses are part of a "single event" if "they were committed at the same time of place[] or have the same nucleus of facts."

 A. Timing of the Motion 1.
+Pre-sentence

-Pre-sentence The trial co sentencing applicable h conspiracy years' incar in a conspir favorable pl urt did not err in refusing to permit the defendant to withdraw his guilty plea prior to where the default maximum 5 year sentence under the conspiracy statute was here, and as stated in the plea agreement, the court informed the defendant that the charge that he was pleading guilty carried a maximum possible sentence of five recration, and therefore the guilty plea was not rendered involuntary or unintelligent racy to defraud prosecution.
-Further, the fact that his co-defendants received more lea deals did not render his counsel's representative ineffective, and thus also was not and to withdraw a guilty plea.
-2. Post-sentence Trial court may not deny motion to withdraw guilty plea under D.C.
-Code § 16-713 based solely ed delay in filing motion but may consider delay as one factor when evaluating of claim. В. Grounds for the Motion Trial court's nited States, 106 A.3d 1080 (D.C.
-2015). s failure to consider third Gooding factor - claim of legal innocence - prior to denial at's motion to withdraw guilty plea constituted abuse of discretion. c.
-United States, 125 A.3d 341 (D.C.
+The trial court did not err in refusing to permit the defendant to withdraw his guilty plea prior to sentencing where the default maximum 5 year sentence under the conspiracy statute was applicable here, and as stated in the plea agreement, the court informed the defendant that the conspiracy charge that he was pleading guilty carried a maximum possible sentence of five years' incarceration, and therefore the guilty plea was not rendered involuntary or unintelligent in a conspiracy to defraud prosecution.
+Further, the fact that his co-defendants received more favorable plea deals did not render his counsel's representative ineffective, and thus also was not a valid ground to withdraw a guilty plea.

+Trial court may not deny motion to withdraw guilty plea under D.C.
+Code § 16-713 based solely on unexcused delay in filing motion but may consider delay as one factor when evaluating credibility of claim.

+Tibbs v.
+United States, 106 A.3d 1080 (D.C.
 2015).

+Trial court's failure to consider third Gooding factor - claim of legal innocence - prior to denial of defendant's motion to withdraw guilty plea constituted abuse of discretion.

+See, supra, Chapter 6.II.B.

-Chapter 6.II.B.
-CHAPTER 8 - THE CHARGING DOCUMENT III.
-CHA ALLENGES DURING TRIAL - AMENDMENT AND VARIANCE Amendment Trial court nited States, 124 A.3d 127 (D.C.
-2015). did not err by allowing government to amend information on day of trial, depriving of jury trial, because defendant failed to show prejudice as defendant did not demand a jury trial, nor object to amendment of information, and no evidence that amendment altered defendant's defense in any way was present.
+CHAPTER 8 - THE CHARGING DOCUMENT

+III.
+CHALLENGES DURING TRIAL - AMENDMENT AND VARIANCE A. Amendment

+Trial court did not err by allowing government to amend information on day of trial, depriving defendant of jury trial, because defendant failed to show prejudice as defendant did not demand a jury trial, nor object to amendment of information, and no evidence that amendment altered defendant's defense in any way was present.